-Addressing the Challenge of Doctor Shortages in Emerging Countries̶Remote Healthcare Using Portable Medical Devices and AI
+Addressing Medical Challenges in Emerging Countries with Remote Healthcare－Remote Healthcare Using Portable Medical Devices

 In Bangladesh, lifestyle-related diseases are skyrocketing, and quickly responding to patient needs is a critical issue in the healthcare field.
-In rural areas, where nearly 70% of the population lives, there is a shortage of medical facilities, equipment, and doctors.
+In rural areas, where 60% and more of the population lives, there is a shortage of medical facilities, equipment, and doctors.
 In order to receive medical treatment, patients must travel considerable distances to urban areas.

 X-ray exam using mobile imaging equipment